ngin102/Guess-It/README.md

 ## Testing
 ### Helper Script
-**A helper `./tests.sh` script is provided to run both the PHPUnit tests and JS tests (using Playwright) automatically for you.
+**A helper `./tests.sh` script is provided to run the PHPUnit tests automatically for you.
 This script requires that you first initiate the server connection to the localhost from the project directory in which you are running these tests; it is recommended that you run the tests from the development environment.**

 To run the helper script:
 * Change the directory to the project-snm repository (the development environment), wherever you have it saved on your device.